CEatBTU/FGPU/project_vivado/README.md

 ## Usage

 First, you need to configure several parameters in the `scripts/setup_environment.tcl` folder.
 In particular, you **must** specify in this script:
+- your operating system (windows or linux - that impacts some filenames that are used by these scripts)
 - the project name (your choice)
 - the project path (your choice)
 - the target board (choose one from the available targets in the `scripts/targets` folder)